-The cluster will be using ’s new Many Integrated Core (MIC) co-processors codenamed “Knights Corner.”
+The cluster will be using Intel’s new Many Integrated Core (MIC) co-processors codenamed “Knights Corner.”
 This will provide the entire system with a total of 10 petaflops of performance.

 Stampede will be used to support computational and data driven science and engineering projects throughout the U.S. and allow researchers to create advanced methods for petascale computing.
 The goal will also be to use Stampede to train the next generation of scientists and researchers in advanced computational science and technology.